Maximize Shoulder Gains with Cable Lateral Raises

 Proper Form and Technique

-Executing cable lateral raises with proper form is crucial for maximizing effectiveness and minimizing the risk of injury.
+Executing cable lateral raises with proper form is crucial for maximizing effectiveness and minimizing risk.
 To begin, set the cable pulley to the lowest position and attach a single handle.
 Stand with your side facing the machine, grasping the handle with the hand furthest from the machine.

 Position your feet shoulder-width apart for stability, and engage your core to maintain an upright posture.
 It’s important to keep your back straight and avoid leaning to one side during the lift.
 This alignment helps isolate the deltoid muscles and prevents unnecessary strain on the lower back.